OI-wiki/i18n/docs/tools/editor/kate.md

 |      R     |           [RLanguageServer](https://github.com/REditorSupport/languageserver)          |
 |     zig    |                         [zls](https://github.com/zigtools/zls)                         |

+To enable LSP and related features, the user need to visit `Settings` → `Configure Kate` in menu bar, the go to `Plugins` and toggle on `LSP Clients`.
 When open a file in a specific language, Kate will automatically call the appropriate LSP server.

-#### 增加配置
+#### Manually Add Configuration

 Furthermore, users can also write their LSP configuration file manually.
 Here is an example: